Numerous Organizations and Local Governments Oppose the FCC Cell Tower Fast-Track Rules: Over 3,000 Comments filed!

 Here is a sampling of organization and government submissions you can share with your local government officials.
 EHS regularly visits the FCC 25-276 docket to see what has been submitted.

-As of December 20 2025, over 2,100 comments had been filed, with thousands by members of the public.
+As of December 31, 2025, over 3,150 comments had been filed, with thousands by members of the public.
 This page only links to a selection of the comments.
+Blue headings are linked to the filing.

 Scientific, Public Health, and Environmental Organizations